 Types of Assets Purchased

 An asset deal purchase can include either tangible or intangible assets.
 Tangibles include equipment, inventory, and fixtures.
 Intangibles, on the other hand, may include customer lists or patents.
-Unlike the case with a stock acquisition, the seller’s company does not cease to exist after the transaction.
+Unlike the case with a stock acquisition, the seller’s company continues as a going concern after the transaction.

-Instead, from a balance sheet perspective, the seller will receive no effect on their balance sheet – cash goes up from proceeds of the transaction, but long-term assets go down.
-The purchaser, on the other hand, will record the acquisition by the value of the investment.
+Instead, from a balance sheet perspective, the seller will record the sale on their balance sheet – cash goes up from proceeds of the transaction, long-term assets go down, and any difference is recorded as a gain or loss on sale in the income statement.
+The purchaser, on the other hand, will record the acquisition by the value of the investment in an asset account.

 Learn more in CFI’s Free Corporate Finance 101 Course.

 Benefits of an Asset Deal

 An asset deal may offer several advantages over a stock deal, especially for the buyer.
 The transaction allows the buyer to selectively acquire certain assets and not others.
 Additionally, it also gives the buyer the ability to avoid the assumption of any liabilities it doesn’t want.
 Such would not be the case in a stock acquisition, where all assets and liabilities of the seller come with the deal.
 Furthermore, asset deals can be designed in such a way as to provide a tax benefit.

 As a rule of thumb, sellers will retain business-related obligations.
 In an unstable economic environment, this gives the buyer the ability to avoid the responsibility of unfavorable obligations through the structured asset deal.

 An asset deal might require a longer preparation and negotiation of all the deal conditions (including assets allocated, employment termination and rehiring, lease assignment, contract transferability, creditor payouts, etc).
 However, once all these issues are addressed, moving to closing and completing the transaction is little more than a formality.